 Side trip ideas

-- visit the wonderful medieval town of Gruyères.
-You may want to include a visit to the nearby show dairy and the chocolate factory in Broc as well;
+- Visit the medieval town of Gruyères.
+You can include a visit to the nearby show dairy and to the chocolate factory in Broc.

-- we think that the 3-star Hotel Alpes et Lac has all you need for this trip: it’s centrally located, right next to the Neuchâtel railway station and at a 12-minute walk from the lake and the boat dock.
-An on-site restaurant and free parking are available;
+- We think that the 3-star Hotel Alpes et Lac is perfect: it’s centrally located, right next to the Neuchâtel railway station and at a 12-minute walk from the lake and the boat dock.
+An on-site restaurant and nearby parking are available.

 The route - day 8: Neuchatel-Zurich over the Glaubenbielen panoramic road: 225 km, 3h40

-- if you didn’t have time for visits to Lucerne or Zurich on day 1, you can do so now.
+- If you didn’t have time to explore Lucerne or Zurich on day 1, you can do so now.

-- we recommend that you avoid the busy town center of Zurich and find accommation in a nearby village along the lake.
+- You can avoid the busy town center of Zurich and find accommation in a nearby village along the lake.
 The Sedartis Swiss Quality Hotel in Thalwil, at about 15 minutes from Zurich, offers very comfortable and modern rooms, as well as a restaurant and terrace with lake views.
-There’s an underground parking for guests;
+There’s an underground parking for guests.

-- will you be flying out from Zurich after this tour?
-In that case you can look into our selection of hotels near the airport.
+- Will you be flying out from Zurich?
+In that case you can look into hotels near the airport.

 The hotels we suggest in the Zurich area.